 Mitchell plans to extend its products into pharmacy network and benefits management services with its acquisition of Cogent Works, which has software for those areas.
 Mitchell in December 2014 agreed to buy Cogent.
 With Cogent's products Mitchell can offer a more comprehensive pharmacy product to auto and workers compensation payers.

 To further grow its suite of bill review and out-of-network negotiation services, in 2014 Mitchell announced plans to acquire FAIRPAY Solutions, an industry-leader in workers’ compensation, liability, and auto cost containment and payment integrity services.

-In 2012 Mitchell acquired National Health Quest, Inc. (NHQ), a provider of negotiated out-of-network payment services.
+Mitchell acquired National Health Quest, Inc. (NHQ), a provider of negotiated out-of-network payment services.
 The acquisition expanded Mitchell’s capabilities in injury claims medical cost management.

 Mitchell International was founded in 1946 by Glenn Mitchell when he created a parts catalog for collision repair estimating.
 The company was once part of The Thomson Corporation (now Thomson Reuters).
 Mitchell was acquired by private equity firm Hellman & Friedman in 2000, then sold to Aurora Capital Group in 2007 for about $500 million.